ngs-docs/2021-august-remote-computing/_main.utf8.md

 Having some metadata in the file name can allow for efficient groupings when running quality controls (such as testing for batch effects).

 If we keep our names consistent between plates/runs could run an analysis on all individuals that were from any of these variables.

+And, as a reminder, with tab completion, long and ugly file names are not really a problem to type!

 #### File endings

 The ends of files can be immensely helpful as well.
-Remember, at the command line, a file's ending ".whatever" exists to inform a human what kind of file/format to expect.
-You'll see some examples of this in [workshop 7](automating-your-analyses-and-executing-long-running-analyses-on-remote-computers.html) and [workshop 9](automating-your-analyses-with-the-snakemake-workflow-system.html).
+Remember, at the command line, a file's ending (e.g. `.txt` or `.csv`) exists to inform a human what kind of file/format to expect.
+You'll see some examples of using this in automated scripts in [workshop 7](automating-your-analyses-and-executing-long-running-analyses-on-remote-computers.html) and [workshop 9](automating-your-analyses-with-the-snakemake-workflow-system.html).

 -------------------------------

-## Looking forward to the next few workshops: working with data
+## Looking forward to the next few workshops: techniques for doing data science on remote computers.

 The discussion below motivates the next few workshops :).